-- Only 2.5% disclose a minimum wage value that meets the living wage threshold for one adult or a family of four with only one company (First Republic Bank with $30/per hour wage) meeting the higher family-sustaining threshold.
+- Only 2.4% disclose a minimum wage value that meets the living wage threshold for one adult and no children.

 - And while nearly half (40%) conduct some form of a pay equity analysis, only 13.7% and 8.9% disclose gender and race/ethnicity pay ratios, respectively.